gvwilson/thirdbit/_posts/2019/2019-01-31-things-i-didnt-tweet.md

 -   `git push origin hamster` over and over again...

--   The ACM is making the last fifty years of SIGCSE proceedings freely available---for one month.
+-   The ACM is making the last fifty years of SIGCSE proceedings freely available—for one month.

 -   I almost reactivated my Twitter account to +1 this tweet by Dave Beazley.